 $ bower install --save nuxeo/nuxeo-elements

 Add the element list to the app/elements/elements.html like we did in our sample app.
-We can now add components to call Operation, REST endpoint, Workflow, etc. See the full list on the online demo page.
+We can now add components to call Operation, REST endpoint, Workflow, etc.

 It’s always easier to explain a trick using a real use case and I have just the right one for you!
 Open the timeoff-pending.html web component and I’ll walk you through the steps.